chihirokondo/wl_mpi/README.md

     bool centering);
 ```

-You can specify whether "min" ("max") is set as the central value in the bin.
+You can choose whether you set "min" ("max") as the central value in the bin or not by the argument `centering`.

 - RunningState